Bronx High School of Science: Reputation

 Bronx Science has received international recognition.
 In 2020, Newsweek's rankings of the top 5,000 STEM High Schools in the United States (public and private), listed Bronx Science as the 4th best STEM school in the nation.
-Bronx Science regularly ranks in the top 100 in U.S. News & World Reports lists of America's "Gold-Medal" high schools.

-In 2014, the school ranked 34th out of all high schools nationwide and 2nd in New York; nationwide, Bronx Science ranked 33rd in 2008 and 58th in 2009.
+In 2014, the school ranked 34th out of all high schools nationwide and 1st in New York; nationwide, Bronx Science ranked 33rd in 2008 and 58th in 2009.
 It attracts an intellectually gifted blend of culturally, ethnically, and economically diverse students from New York City.
 As of 2012, Bronx Science is ranked as one of the "22 top-performing schools" in America on The Washington Post as well as number 50 out of a list of the best 1,000 high schools in the country on The Daily Beast's "America's Best High Schools" list.
 In 2014 it was ranked second highest on Cities Journal's list of the "15 Best High Schools in New York", along with Stuyvesant (ranked third) and Brooklyn Tech (ranked eighth).

-The average SAT score in 2012 was 2,010 out of 2,400.
-Almost all Bronx Science graduates continue on to four-year colleges, and it is a "feeder school", with many graduates going on to Ivy League schools and other institutions of higher learning each year.
+The average SAT score at Bronx Science was 2100 out of 2400.
+Almost all Bronx Science graduates continue on to four-year colleges, and it known as a "feeder school", with many graduates going on to Ivy League schools and other institutions of higher learning each year.
 Bronx Science has counted 132 finalists in the Regeneron (formerly Intel) Science Talent Search, the largest number of any high school.
-Eight graduates have won Nobel Prizes—more than any other secondary education institution in the United States—and seven have won Pulitzer Prizes.
-Of the eight Nobel Prizes earned by graduates, seven of them are in physics, which earned Bronx Science a designation by the American Physical Society as a "Historic Physics Site" in 2010.
+Nine graduates have won Nobel Prizes—more than any other secondary education institution in the world—and nine have won Pulitzer Prizes.
+Of the nine Nobel Prizes earned by graduates, seven of them are in physics, which earned Bronx Science a designation by the American Physical Society as a "Historic Physics Site" in 2010.
+If Bronx Science were ranked as a nation, the nine Nobel Laureates who attended the school would place it 23rd, just ahead of The People's Republic of China and Spain, each of which have fostered eight Nobel Laureates.

 Bronx Science is a member of the National Consortium of Secondary STEM Schools (NCSSS).
-Together with Stuyvesant High School and Brooklyn Technical High School, it is one of three original specialized science high schools operated by the New York City Department of Education.
+Together with Stuyvesant High School and Brooklyn Technical High School, it is one of the three original specialized science high schools operated by the New York City Department of Education.

-In 2023, Bronx Science ranked as the best public high school in New York state and the 13th best nationally, according to Niche.